palantir/gradle-consistent-versions/README.md

 with the current dependencies.

 ### ./gradlew why
-To understand why a particular version in your lockfile has been chosen, run `./gradlew why --hash a60c3ce8` to expand the constraints:
+To understand why a particular version in your lockfile has been chosen, run `./gradlew why --dependency <dependency>` to expand the constraints:
 ```
 > Task :why
 com.fasterxml.jackson.core:jackson-databind:2.9.8